Vivojay/YouTube-wav-Downloader/README.md

 #### It always asks you for confirmation before downloads and you can cancel downloads if you wish
 ![10_PS_Cancel_Downloads.png](res/PS/10_PS_Cancel_Downloads.png)

-- **Method 2 [Search and Download]:** If you want to search for a video and then download it, just type `py download.py s` followed by the search terms (without double quotes this time).
+- **Method 2 of 4 [Search and Download]:** If you want to search for a video and then download it, just type `py download.py s` followed by the search terms (without double quotes this time).
   **E.g.** If you want to search for "lolo zouai moi lyric video" then type the following command:
   `py download.py s lolo zouai moi lyric video`